keboola/developers-docs/extend/docker/tutorial/howto.md

     Hello world from PHP file

-## Dockerfile gotchas
+## Dockerfile Gotchas

 - Make absolutely sure that the *Dockerfile* script requires no interaction.
 - Each Dockerfile instruction runs in its own shell and there is no state maintained between them.
-This means that e.g. having `RUN export foo=bar` makes no sense.
+This means that, for instance, having `RUN export foo=bar` makes no sense.
 Use `ENV foo=bar` instruction to create environment variables.
-- When you look at the [existing dockerfiles](https://github.com/keboola/docker-base-php70/blob/master/Dockerfile), you will realize that commands are squashed together to a [single instruction](https://github.com/keboola/docker-base-php70/blob/master/Dockerfile#L9).
+- When you look at the [existing Dockerfiles](https://github.com/keboola/docker-base-php70/blob/master/Dockerfile), you will realize that commands are squashed together to a [single instruction](https://github.com/keboola/docker-base-php70/blob/master/Dockerfile#L9).
 This is because each instruction creates a *layer* and there is a limited number of layers (layers are counted for the base images too).
 However, this approach makes debugging more complicated.
-So, you better start with having:
+So, you better start with having

     RUN instruction1
     RUN instruction2